gutomotta/fj.sh/README.md

 ```

 On the other hand, if you define your function using parentheses, i.e., inside a
-sub-shell, then only the caller function will exit.
+subshell, then only the caller function will exit.

 ```bash
 important_task() {